alexgs/glados-e2e/README.md

 [10]: https://www.npmjs.com/package/concurrently

+### Selectively running tests

+The Nightwatch documentation contains instructions on using stock or vanilla Mocha as a test-runner (rather than the modified version of Mocha that is included in Nightwatch).
+I was not able to get this to work, so there are no presets or shortcuts for only running certain tests.

+Instead, this has to be configured manually, on individual tests, using Mocha's built-in `only` and `skip` methods.
+For example, `describe.skip( 'The cake', function() { ... } );` or `it.only( 'is a lie', function() { ... } );`.

 ## Requirements

 You must be running a Linux operating system.
 This test suite has only been tested on Ubuntu 16.04.3 LTS.